Improving the user experience of an internal accessibility tool used in digital classrooms

 Increased Confidence

-20 out of 20 instructors who took our survey felt more confident using the tool to fix accessibility issues in their online courses after the interface design changes.
+20 / 20 of faculty who took our survey felt more confident using the tool to fix accessibility issues in their online courses after the interface design changes.

-To understand issues with the current user experience, our research process involved understanding faculty perspectives through structured interviews and collaborative feedback sessions.
+To understand issues with the current user experience, my research process involved understanding faculty perspectives through structured interviews and collaborative feedback sessions.

-Myself and the others on the team engaged directly with educators across different technical comfort levels and understandings of accessibility compliance.
+I engaged directly with faculty across different technical comfort levels and understandings of accessibility compliance.

-During our user consultation sessions, we observed how faculty navigated and interacted with the current tool UI, and posed critical questions to uncover points of confusion and usability barriers.
+I observed how faculty navigated and interacted with the current tool's UI to uncover points of confusion and usability barriers.

-Some examples of product confusion and questions asked by the instructors are:
+Some examples of product confusion and questions asked by the faculty are:

 "How do I start fixing an issue with my course content?"